 a cumulative average on all written/multiple choice examinations of 70% or greater, using the examination weights established for the course; and

-meeting all interpersonal and professional standards expected of a medical student including professionalism, ability to work as part of a team, and presentation skills.
+all interpersonal and professional standards expected of a medical student including professionalism, ability to work as part of a team, and presentation skills.

 Fail (F): a performance below acceptable minimum standards.